FOR IMMEDIATE RELEASE

 Lori A. Metcalf is a partner in the Scottsdale, Arizona office focusing on medical malpractice defense, nursing home defense, construction claims, governmental liability defense and employment law.
 She serves as an Adjunct Professor at Arizona State University teaching courses on legal writing, oral advocacy and criminal justice.
 She served as a judge for the Phoenix Municipal Court for over 14 years.
 Ms. Metcalf received her law degree in 1991 from Arizona State University Sandra Day O’Connor College of Law.

-Quintairos, Prieto, Wood & Boyer, P.A. is the largest minority and women owned law firm in the nation with more than 380 lawyers serving clients from 27 offices in the United States and abroad across a spectrum of industries in over 40 areas of practice.
+Quintairos, Prieto, Wood & Boyer, P.A. is the largest minority and woman owned law firm in the nation.
 Our lawyers provide representation in litigation, business, real estate and governmental law.